 - The issuing bank (like Wells Fargo or Chase) checks to ensure there’s enough credit available for the transaction.
 For debit cards, the bank will check that there’s enough cash available in the customer’s account.

 - The credit card association (Visa, MasterCard, Discover, or American Express) runs anti-fraud checks.

 - If there’s enough money on the card and it’s not a fraudulent charge, the purchase is approved.

 You’ll likely submit your receipts to your credit card processor at the end of each day.
 They’ll pay interchange rates and take out their fees.
 Then, they’ll send the funds to your merchant account.
 It will probably take a few days for the money to appear in your account.

 Read also: Card Brand Fees vs. Interchange Fees – What’s the Difference?

-A merchant account is a bank account that allows you to accept debit and credit cards.
+Your credit card processor will send the money to your merchant account.
+It’s a bank account that allows you to accept debit and credit cards.
 Without one, you would never get paid after a credit card or debit card transaction.